 Tax-haven and playground to the rich and famous.
-Park your yacht up and take a look at these 23 interesting facts about Monaco to boost your worldly knowledge!
+Park your yacht up and take a look at these fun facts about Monaco to boost your worldly knowledge!

 Monaco is an independent Principality on the French Mediterranean coastline.

 It is bordered only by France to the north and west and has a coastline along the Mediterranean Sea to the south and east.

 Fancy mooring your new yacht in Monaco’s famous harbor?
 Head for the coordinates of 43.7328° N, 7.4197°

 The terrain here is hilly, rocky and rugged with stunning views as you head down to the coastline!

 The total land area of Monaco is 0.78 square miles (2.02 square kilometers)…that’s only 1.5 times the size of Hyde Park in London!

 5. But, there’s one country smaller.

 Did you know that despite its small size, it’s not the smallest country in the world?
 It’s actually the 2nd smallest country, after Vatican City!